Mulch does a garden good!

 City of Santa Barbara

-Because mulch reduces the need for watering by minimizing evaporation, residential and commercial City of Santa Barbara water customers can receive up to two $41 rebates for delivery of unscreened mulch!
-Please note that this is per Fiscal Year (July 1 – June 30).
+Because mulch reduces the need for watering by minimizing evaporation, residential and commercial City of Santa Barbara water customers can receive a rebate on up to two deliveries of mulch!
+This rebate program is limited to $45 per delivery or an annual maximum of $90 per fiscal year (July 1 - June 30).
 The mulch must be delivered to a site that is served by City water.

-Note that screened mulch is not included.
-Please follow the delivery instructions above, pay the invoice, complete a rebate application, and remember to keep your County receipt.
-The rebate application and more information can be found here on the City of Santa Barbara’s website.
+Please follow the delivery instructions above, pay the invoice up front, complete a rebate application, and remember to keep your invoice and proof of payment.
+The rebate application and more information can be found here on the City of Santa Barbara's website.
+Please note, this rebate is only available for mulch deliveries, not mulch loading.
+You can also see the City's mulch page here.

 Goleta Water District

-The Goleta Water District now offers a 100 percent rebate on up to two deliveries of screened or unscreened mulch (approximately 7-10 yards) per year.
-The program is limited to $80 per delivery or an annual maximum of $160 per fiscal year (July 1 through June 30).
-Customers should call the County to schedule a delivery, pay up front, and then obtain a receipt from the County to include in a rebate application to the Goleta Water District.
-More information is available here on the Water District’s website.
-If you have any questions, please call (805) 964-6761.Mulch Frequently asked Questions:
+The Goleta Water District also offers a rebate on up to two deliveries of mulch (approximately 7-10 yards) per year for their customers.
+The program is limited to $85 per delivery or an annual maximum of $170 per fiscal year (July 1 through June 30).

 -